Scientists discover Earth has a second (very tiny) moon

 "BIG NEWS," Kacper Wierzchos, a researcher with the Catalina Sky Survey at the University of Arizona's Lunar and Planetary Lab, tweeted Tuesday.
 "Earth has a new temporarily captured object/Possible mini-moon called 2020 CD3.
 On the night of Feb.
 15, my Catalina Sky Survey teammate Teddy Pruyne and I found a 20th magnitude object."

-Wierzchos said the object measures about 6 feet to 11 feet across, and its orbit suggests that it entered Earth’s orbit around three years ago.
+Wierzchos said that the object measures about 6 feet to 11 feet across and that its orbit suggests that it entered Earth's orbit around three years ago.

 Download the NBC News app for breaking news

-The cosmic interloper was officially catalogued by the International Astronomical Union’s Minor Planet Center on Tuesday.
-The center, founded in 1947, collects observational data on asteroids and comets and other natural satellites in the solar system.
+The cosmic interloper was officially cataloged by the International Astronomical Union's Minor Planet Center on Tuesday.
+The center, founded in 1947, collects observational data on asteroids, comets and natural satellites in the solar system.

 In its official designation, the IAU said observations "indicate that this object is temporarily bound to Earth."
 The organization added: "No evidence of perturbations due to solar radiation pressure is seen, and no link to a known artificial object has been found.
 Further observations and dynamical studies are strongly encouraged."